WHAT IS BAPTISM?

 Although Jesus lived a perfect, sinless life, as a descendant of Adam and part of the human race, he was also a recipient of the sentence of mortality passed on humanity because of Adam’s sin.
 In this way, he was just like us.
 Jesus didn’t need baptism for the forgiveness of sin – he never committed any.
 Yet, he still participated in a baptism of repentance, to ‘fulfill all righteousness’ (Matthew 3:15).
 He clearly demonstrated that what would be required of humanity (the act of belief and baptism), he would also undertake.

-Jesus was the first baptism into his name and he showed the way forward for all humanity.
+Jesus showed the way forward for all humanity.
 By being baptised, he blazed a path for all believers, enabling them to participate in God’s wonderful plan.
-Upon rising from the water as a ‘new creation’, God’s Holy Spirit came to rest upon Jesus, in the form of a dove, marking his approval from God and his veracity as God’s son.
+Upon rising from the water as a ‘new creation’, God’s Holy Spirit came to rest upon Jesus, in the form of a dove, marking his approval from God and his veracity as God’s Son.
 This is a beautiful echo of the story first told to us in Genesis, where “God’s spirit hovered “like a bird” over the waters”, before beginning His incredible creative work.

 Baptism is God’s arrangement for a person to gain a clean conscience based on their faith in the sacrifice of Jesus Christ.
 If you’d like to speak more about baptism with someone, we’d love to chat!